Table of Contents

 they need to take some action due to the upgrade, they should be

-subscribed to CONFD_NOTIF_UPGRADE_EVENT
+subscribed to CONFD_NOTIF_UPGRADE_EVENT event

 notifications (see Chapter 12, Notifications), and will